by Nancy Allen

 You want a surgeon who does many surgeries of your type--not just once in a blue moon.
 The voice of experience is speaking here.
 That is the first wrong move we made with choosing the first surgeon for Arnold's brain surgery (not Dr. Francel).
 I asked the doctor how many of those type surgeries he normally did, and he said "we" (his group) not "I" normally did about one (maybe he did none.)
 He said they normally did mostly back surgeries.
 That should have been a huge red flag to us.
 Our weak excuse was we didn't have a clue of another surgeon to pick.
-Unfortunately, we have paid the price for it for about 24 years with my husband's suffering.
+Unfortunately, we have paid the price for it for since 1992 with my husband's suffering the ill effects.
 And friends, above all, ask the Lord for guidance and pray a lot.

 If you would like to read a good book on positive thinking this is a classic and is excellent: The Power of Positive Thinking by Norman Vincent Peale.
 Available on Amazon.com.

 This is an excellent book mentioned above, Jesus Wants You Well, by C.S.
 Lovett.
 It is about 10 healing laws and prayerful, Christian-based visualization.
-Available .
-Amazon.com.
+Available on Amazon.com.

 Links to My Pages

 excessive fear, and some thoughts on spiritual battles